gagern/CindyJS/_posts/2020-06-21-three-switches.md

-Standard graph-searching algorithms such as [Dijkstra's algorithm](https://en.wikipedia.org/wiki/Dijkstra%27s_algorithm) can be used to find strategies that in each state minimize the expected number of actions up to that node, i.e. assuming zero waits after this.
+Standard graph-searching algorithms such as [Dijkstra's algorithm](https://en.wikipedia.org/wiki/Dijkstra%27s_algorithm)

+can be used to find strategies that for each achievable probability distribution minimize the expected number of actions up to that node.
+Counting actions up to that node is effectively assuming zero waits after this.
 Such an algorithm will never over-estimate the cost of a given strategy, but it may under-estimate the cost if the steps needed for the remaining (infinite) path are still too high.
+Cost here is the probability of needing another step (i.e. not having won yet) summed for all the path to a given node.

 Knowing that a cost of <script type="text/x-tex">E[a]=\frac{40}7</script>
 is achievable allows the algorithm to disregard any nodes with a higher cost